 The pressing responsibilities of religious leadership constrained Bonaventure from total dedication to the life of the mind.
 He had limited time to read, write, and do research once he was elected head of his order, making the first half of his life his most prolific period of scholarship.
 But that scholarship was so comprehensive as to be a complete system of thought.
-He wrote on everything—fundamental theology, the nature of dogma, Scripture and history, the gifts of the Holy Spirit, angels, creation, the virtues—and all of it was suffused with a mature spirituality focused on the individual soul progressing towards God.
+He wrote on everything—fundamental theology, the nature of dogma, Scripture and history, the gifts of the Holy Spirit, angels, creation, the virtues—and all of it was suffused with a mature spirituality focused on the individual soul progressing toward God.
 With this intensely spiritual focus, Bonaventure is said to be more Augustinian in his theology than Aquinas, who is more Aristotelian.
 The former’s goal was to love, the latter’s to speculate and to know.
 Bonaventure’s writings on dogma were influential at the Council of Trent and continue to be read.

-Saint Bonaventure navigated these tensions with great skill.
-His erudition, great patience, and love of others, sewed the diverse patches of Franciscanism into a whole quilt.
+Saint Bonaventure navigated these sharp tensions with great skill.
+His erudition, great patience, and love of others, sewed the diverse patches of Franciscanism into a whole cloth.
 He had to chastise, punish, and correct too.
-But he was outstanding in listening to every side, in being fair, before making his final decisions.
-The tensions among Franciscans were so serious as to almost rip the order to pieces.
-That Franciscanism survived is thanks to today’s saint, who has been called the Franciscans “Second Founder.”
+But he was outstanding in listening to every side before making his final decisions.
+That Franciscanism survived is thanks to today’s saint, who has been called the Franciscans’ “Second Founder.”

 In 1273 Bonaventure was made a Cardinal-Bishop by the Pope.
-Knowing of the Franciscan’s humility, and his refusal to accept a previous episcopal appointment, the pope inserted into his bull an order that Bonaventure could not decline the honor.
+Knowing of this Franciscan’s humility and his refusal to accept a previous episcopal appointment, the Pope inserted into his bull an order that Bonaventure could not decline the honor.
 Bonaventure was in the kitchen washing dishes when the papal envoys arrived with the news.
-Saint Bonaventure died with his boots on, while participating in, and aiding the Pope at, the Council of Lyon in 1274.
+Saint Bonaventure died with his boots on, while participating in and aiding the Pope at the Council of Lyon in 1274.
 Aquinas had died on the way to the same Council.
 Bonaventure was buried in Lyon, canonized in 1482, and declared a doctor of the Church in 1557.
-Unfortunately, his tomb was desecrated by French Protestants and revolutionaries in later centuries and his body has been permanently lost.
-His first professor at Paris, Alexander of Hales, gave him the greatest compliment.
+Unfortunately, his tomb was desecrated by French Protestants and revolutionaries in later centuries, and his body has been permanently lost.
+His first professor at Paris, Alexander of Hales, gave him a supreme compliment.
 He said that Bonaventure “seemed to have escaped the curse of Adam’s sin.”

 Saint Bonaventure, you had few equals in knowledge, love, prayer, and virtue.
-Through your heavenly intercession, help all Catholics to progress towards union with God by the many paths you yourself walked so before us.
+Through your heavenly intercession, help all Catholics to progress toward union with God by the many paths you yourself walked so long before us.